Ex-Alabama player Miles indicted on capital murder charges

-Michael Davis, who is also charged in the shooting death of Jamea Harris, was also indicted, defense lawyer Mary Turner told the AP.
-Turner only represents Miles.
+Miles was charged with capital murder in the shooting death of Jamea Harris, his defense lawyer Mary Turner told the AP.
+Michael Davis, who police investigators said was the triggerman, was also indicted, his lawyer, John Charles Robbins, said.

 Tuscaloosa County District Attorney Hays Webb told AL.com that the indictments against Miles and Davis, who’ve been held without bond since their arrest, were issued on Wednesday.